MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_message_encryption.md

 1. You should still be logged into Client 1 VM (SC-400-CL1) as the **SC-400-CL1\admin** account.

-1. Open an elevated PowerShell window by right-clicking the Windows button in the task bar, then select **Terminal (Admin)**.
+1. Open an elevated PowerShell window by right clicking the Windows button in the task bar, then select **Terminal (Admin)**.

 1. Confirm the **User Account Control** window with **Yes**.